Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: Duplex clique and partially duplex clique

 \section{Duplex clique and partially duplex clique}

-Multiplex networks consist of distinct levels (layers) and the interconnections between levels are only between a node and its counterpart in the other layer (i.e. the same node). {\bf A duplex clique} is a particular case of a multiplex networks, which consists of two distinct levels, each of which is represented by a complete graph (i.e. a clique) of size $N$.
-The same topology was consider to analyze the $q$-voter model with independence \cite{ja:15}.
-Levels can represent two different communities (e.g. Facebook and school class) and are composed of exactly the same people -- each node possesses a counterpart node in the second layer.
-Analogously as in \cite{ja:15}, we assume that each node possesses the same state on each level.
+Multiplex networks consist of distinct levels (layers) and the interconnections between levels are only between a node and its counterpart in the other layer (i.e., the same node). {\bf A duplex clique} is a particular case of a multiplex networks, which consists of two distinct levels, each of which is represented by a complete graph (i.e. a clique) of size $N$.
+Levels can can be interpreted as two different communities (e.g., Facebook and school class) and are composed of exactly the same people -- each node possesses a counterpart node in the second layer.
+The same topology was considered to analyze the $q$-voter model with independence \cite{ja:15}.
+As previously, we assume that each node possesses the same state on each level.

-In the {\bf partially duplex clique} only the fraction $r$ of $N$ nodes have a counterpart in the other layer, remaining nodes belong only to one community (layer).
-This means that at each level we have $Nr$ duplex-type nodes and $N_m=N(1-r)$ monoplex-type nodes, which means that in total the system consists of $Nr+2N(1-r)$ distinguishable nodes; an example of such a topology is shown in Fig.~\ref{sch}.
+In the {\bf partially duplex clique} only fraction $r$ of $N$ nodes have a counterpart in the other layer and all remaining nodes belong only to one community (layer).
+This means that at each level we have $N_d=Nr$ duplex-type nodes and $N_m=N(1-r)$ monoplex-type nodes, which means that in total the system consists of $N_d+N_m=Nr+2N(1-r)$ distinguishable nodes; an example of such a topology is shown in Fig.~\ref{fig1}.
 The fraction $r$ of individuals who are active in both layers was introduced in \cite{epi_plos}.
 It has been suggested that the parameter $r$ can be interpreted as \emph{interlayer connectivity} or the degree of \emph{structural multiplexity} of the system \cite{marina:16}.